urbanjost/M_intrinsics/md7/USE.md

-   A USE statement with the ONLY option provides access only to those entities that appear as generic-specs, use-names, or use-deﬁned-operators in the only-list.
+   A USE statement with the ONLY option provides access only to those entities that appear as generic-specs, use-names, or use-defined-operators in the only-list.

-   There is no prohibition against a use-name or use-deﬁned-operator appearing multiple times in one USE state- ment or in multiple USE statements involving the same module.
-As a result, it is possible for one use-associated entity to be accessible by more than one local identiﬁer.
+   There is no prohibition against a use-name or use-defined-operator appearing multiple times in one USE state- ment or in multiple USE statements involving the same module.
+As a result, it is possible for one use-associated entity to be accessible by more than one local identifier.

    An entity in a scoping unit that is accessed by use association through more than one use path, has the ASYN- CHRONOUS or VOLATILE